 Just returned December 7 from 1st-time visit -- definitely Milford Sound -- the tiny penguins are primo...also the thermal spas at Rotorua are so good for the body & soul. almost 5 years agoAnswered by Louise via WorldNomads.com

 Milford Sound on a rainy day and Kaikoura anytime.
 Though in reality you just can't go wrong with that country. almost 5 years agoAnswered by Ariel via WorldNomads.com

 As for me and besides Auckland, I'd suggest Rotorua Park, Waitakere Park, Waitomo - Mamu, the West Coast and the Featherdale Wildlife Park (if you like animals).

 Of course that there are many other interesting places, N.Z. is a fabulous country.
 But the above is what I visited myself and really loved.

 First thing, don't do it by camper van, hire a car and stay in motels/hotels.
 Lots of reasons for this but basically the costs are around the same using a car.
 Use Emirates and Fly into Auckland out of Christchurch .
 Research you trip on various forums and find motels on Tripadvisor.
 Auckland to bay of islands, coromandel, rotorua and work way down to Wellington for ferry south to picton.
 Several ways to go here, look at map and work way down to fox glacier, wanaka and queenstown - trip to doubtful sound (much better than Milford) and then Christchurch via Dunedin.
 Take train across and then back to greymouth.
-Then home. about 2 years ago
+Then home. almost 5 years ago

 If you google 100% New Zealand you'll get a tourist website that gives you planned road trips for various activities / travel modes / and time frames.
 I fourth this has been handy.
 Want to save money?
 You can look up rental car returns and return cars for free and have ferries paid for (depending on route).